IGELsociety/IGEL_website/content/events/event-IGEL2024.md

 ## Call for Papers

 All spoken presentations will be **pre-recorded videos** of approximately 20 minutes to be submitted by July 5th, 2024.
 During the conference sessions, presenters will give a 5-minute summary of their work and 15-20 minutes will be dedicated to Q&A. The *Concordance* platform will be used for hosting the program, videos, abstracts, posters and online discussions and networking.
+All paper presentation sessions and keynote presentations will be open for online synchronous participation.
 You can read more about it [here](https://igelsociety.org/concordance/).

 Proposals for paper and poster presentations must contain a short introduction, a description of the methods as appropriate, and a brief conclusion.